 - Credit Hours Students must earn at least 67 percent of the credit hours, which they attempt at BMCC on a cumulative basis.
 Students who fail to meet this requirement will be put on a SAP warning for their next semester of attendance.
 Students put on warning will be notified in writing of their status and informed of the deficiency requiring correction.
 Eligibility for financial aid will be suspended if the deficiency is not corrected by the end of the next semester of attendance. - Grade Point Average (GPA) Undergraduate students with a cumulative BMCC GPA below 2.0 will be placed on academic warning.
 Students put on SAP warning will be notified in writing of their status and informed of the deficiency requiring correction to be removed from SAP warning.
-Students in good academic standing or on SAP warning are eligible for financial aid; however, failure by the student(s) on SAP warning to raise their GPA to the minimum 2.0 level after the semester of SAP warning will be placed on financial aid suspension.
+Students on SAP warning are eligible for financial aid; however, those students on SAP warning who fail to raise their GPA to the minimum 2.0 level after the semester of SAP warning will be placed on financial aid suspension.
 Students on SAP suspension are not eligible for federally sponsored financial aid programs.
 Transfer credits will not be considered in the cumulative BMCC GPA calculation.